Skip to content

 Domino REST API and OAuth

 Domino REST API is designed to consume an access token.
 This token can be the result of an OAuth dance or simply the result of an exchange of Domino credentials.
-The Domino REST API does not participate in an OAuth dance, it uses the result of it.
+The Domino REST API provides an IdP that does the OAuth dance.

 Flow Diagram